filecoin-project/lotus-docs/content/en/storage-providers/seal-workers/seal-workers.md

    --regen-sector-key            enable regen sector key (default: true)
 ```

-All tasks are enabled by default, so if your seal worker is only going to run a small subset of these tasks it is recommended to add the `--no-default` option, and rather enable the tasks it is going to run.
+All tasks are enabled by default so if the seal worker is only going to run a small subset of these tasks it is recommended to add the `--no-default` option, and rather enable each task that it is going to run.

 Once the worker is running, it should connect to the Lotus miner.
 You can verify this with: